Not applicable for this jurisdiction.

 Costs for the prosecution of an offense are also recoverable, apart from civil damages and injunctive relief.
 Statutory damages are not prescribed.

 Compensation, injunction, or a combination of the two may be ordered by the Commercial Court as remedies for infringement.
 Criminal sanctions are in the form of imprisonment and/or fine.
-There are four criminal provisions under the Layout Design Law.

 The primary remedies available to a topography right holder in relation to infringement are: